Blanchard Racing Team: Stand Alone Team

 introduce a Super2 Category entry driven by Aaron Love.

-In 2024 BRT expand to a two-car team with a combination of James Courtney will lead the driver line-up in car number 7.
+In 2024 BRT expanded to a two-car team with a combination of James Courtney lead the driver line-up in car number 7, with Aaron Love in car 3.
+The second Teams Racing Charter (TRC) was bought from Tickford Racing.

-Aaron Love will step up from Super2 and drive the second of the BRT Gen3 Ford Mustangs in car number 3.

 In 2025, Aaron Cameron replaced Love in car number 3 after the season opening round at Sydney.
+Courtney retired at the end of the 2025 season, and was replaced with James Golding.

 Supercars Championship history

 Drivers

 The following is a list of drivers who have driven for the team in the Supercars championship, in order of their first appearance.
 Drivers who only drove for the team on a part-time basis are listed in italics.